luigiaceto/stuff-happens/README.md

 HTTP Method: POST

-Description: insert a new match into the DB
+Description: insert a new match into the DB.

 Request body:
 ```